show episodes

 continue reading

 An entire episode dedicated to historical accounts of sea monsters!
 In the last episode we learned how sailors' encounters with sea monsters inform us of a changing world and link themes of religion and science with exploration of the natural world and safety at sea.
-In this episode what they actually had to say, in their own voices.
-We hear about …
+In this episode we hear what they actually had to say, in their own voices.
+We hea…

 continue reading